Do you ever find yourself wondering why other photographers get more clients than you do?

 When prospects are trying to get in touch with you, they will need an easy and accessible way to reach you and to see what you are all about.
 Though many photographers use social media as their main hub, when you start to branch out and shoot larger and more profitable gigs, having a simple online portfolio will help secure your validity as a professional.
 Part of developing a consistent stream of leads starts with having a breadth of options for new clients to contact you and evaluate your work.

 The great news is that you don’t necessarily need an extensive, expensive website to run a great photography business.
-Bloom has a simple, yet customizable that allows potential customers to view past work.
-You can and start uploading your work in Bloom’s easy-to-use portal.
+Bloom has a simple, yet customizable online portfolio that allows potential customers to view past work.
+You can set up a free trial and start uploading your work in Bloom’s easy-to-use portal.

 Develop Consistency in Your Brand